 The food in your refrigerator will not last for long and you can be sure that the markets from your neighborhood will be looted.
 Your family will have to depend on what you managed to gather in your pantry and these foods will become the main components of their daily diet.

-Another thing you have to consider is that you need to stockpile foods that provide a maximum nutrition value with minimum bulk.
+Another thing you have to consider is that you need to stockpile essential pantry foods that provide a maximum nutrition value with minimum bulk.
 By doing so, you will save space in your pantry and when the time comes, you will eat the proper food and not go hungry, shortly after each meal.

 You should avoid commodity items, items such as snacks.
 These items will not last long, they have a weak nutritional value and will only take up space.
 Sure it will be harder to do it if you have kids, but maybe you can find alternatives, for example, dehydrated foods, such as fruits could be a suitable replacement for candies.

-If you have a large quantity of canned foods, it should last you in the long run, but even for canned foods, you have to check the expiration dates.
+If you have a large number of canned foods, it should last you in the long run, but even for canned foods, you have to check the expiration dates.
 I prefer to keep a journal with the expiration dates of each batch, so I don’t stress about it and know when the foods are due to expire.

-Oil and condiments:
+Essential pantry foods – Oil and condiments:

 - Canola oil (it’s cheap and it has many uses)